Urological Conditions Treated at Tampa General Hospital Include Kidney Stones, Enlarged Prostate, Pelvic Prolapse and Urological Cancers

 - Male-specific conditions such as prostatitis, testicular cancer, enlarged prostate (aka benign prostatic hyperplasia or BPH), low testosterone, erectile dysfunction, and male infertility

 - Female-specific conditions such as pelvic organ prolapse, vaginal prolapse, bladder/bowel fistulas, and female sexual dysfunction

 Our urologists also work closely with other specialists at TGH, including oncologists and gynecologists, when treating urological conditions such as cancer or genitourinary issues.
 We also have a specially trained intensivist on staff for situations where urgent care is required.
 Our comprehensive, multispecialty approach is just one of the reasons that we are routinely able to produce better-than-expected patient outcomes.

-Due to our survival rates, advanced technologies, nurse-to-patient ratios and extensive level of expertise with a wide range of urological conditions, we have been recognized as one of America's Best Hospitals for Urology by U.S. News & World Report.
-We have also been recognized as a state-certified provider of advanced trauma care and are certified for compliance with high nursing standards by the American Nurses Credentialing Center.
+Due to our survival rates, advanced technologies, nurse-to-patient ratios and extensive level of expertise with a wide range of urological conditions, we have been recognized as a state-certified provider of advanced trauma care and are certified for compliance with high nursing standards by the American Nurses Credentialing Center.